On powers of the cover ideals of graphs: Introduction

-\begin{enumerate} \item $R/I(G)$ is Cohen-Macaulay; \item $G$ is vertex indecomposable; \item $J(G)$ is weakly polymatroidal (in some ordering of variables); \item $J(G)^k$ is weakly polymatroidal (in some ordering of variables) for all $s\geq 1$. \end{enumerate} } Here, a {\it cactus} graph is a simple graph in which every edge belongs to at most one cycle.
+Here, a {\it cactus} graph is a simple graph in which every edge belongs to at most one cycle.
 This leads us to conjecture the following.

-{\bf Conjecture } {\it If $G$ is an unmixed graph, then $G$ is vertex decomposable if and only if $J(G)$ is weakly polymatroidal.} We prove that the above conjecture is true if $G$ has girth $\geq 5$, see Proposition~\ref{3.5}.
-It is natural to ask for which unmixed graphs $G$, $J(G)^{s}$ is weakly polymatroidal besides the graphs appearing in Corollary~\ref{3.2}.
+{\bf Conjecture~\ref{3}.} {\it If $G$ is an unmixed graph, then $G$ is vertex decomposable if and only if $J(G)$ is weakly polymatroidal.} The condition that $G$ is unmixed cannot be dropped in the above conjecture.
+We show that the above conjecture holds true if either $G$ has girth $\geq 5$ or $G$ is very well-covered, see Propositions~\ref{3.5} and \ref{3.6}.
+It is natural to ask for which unmixed graphs $G$, $J(G)^{s}$ are weakly polymatroidal besides the graphs given in Corollary~\ref{3.2}.
 Of course, such graphs (i.e., $R/I(G)$) should be Cohen-Macaulay by Alexander duality.
 Let $G$ be a simple graph on vertex set $V(G)$ with edge set $E(G)$.
 Following \cite{CN}, a {\it clique vertex-partition} of $G$ is a partition $V(G)=W_1\sqcup \cdots \sqcup W_t$ such that the induced graph of $G$ on $W_i$ is a clique (a complete graph) for $i=1,\ldots,t$.
 Denote this partition by $\pi=\{W_1, \ldots,W_t\}$.
 The {\it fully clique-whiskering graph} $G^{\pi}$ of $G$ by $\pi$ is the graph on vertex set $V(G)\cup\{y_1,\ldots, y_t\}$ and with edge set $E(G)\cup\{vy_i \:\; v\in W_i, 1\leq i\leq t\}$.
 When $\pi$ is a trivial partition, i.e., $|W_1|=\cdots=|W_t|=1$, $G^{\pi}$ is also called the {\it whisker graph} of $G$.
-A tree is Cohen-Macaulay if and only if it is the whisker graph of some graph; A Cameron-Walker graph is Cohen-Macaulay if and only if it is a fully clique-whiskering graph $G^{\pi}$ of a bipartite gaph $G$ by some clique vertex-partition $\pi$ of $G$, see \cite[Theorem 1.3]{HHKO}.
+A tree is Cohen-Macaulay if and only if it is the whisker graph of some other tree.
+A Cameron-Walker graph is Cohen-Macaulay if and only if it is a fully clique-whiskering graph $G^{\pi}$ of a bipartite gaph $G$ by some clique vertex-partition $\pi$ of $G$, see \cite[Theorem 1.3]{HHKO}.
 Our third main result is as follows: